-The media platform allows users to broadcast their favorite music in the best possible quality, receive real-time feedback through live commenting, connect with other users to tune into their live sessions and discover new music.
+The media platform allows users to broadcast their favorite music in the best possible quality and receive real-time feedback through live commenting.
+The social network functionality allows users connect with each other to tune into their live sessions and discover new music.

 This is a big data and high load application.
 It’s featured by micro service architecture, it has integrations with music providers and social networks.
 The primary challenge was to create test data, which included musical contents and users.
 The application has to work on all iPhone devices, starting from iPhone 5s to the newest ones, running under different iOS versions.
 The project is developed under the Agile methodology with the short iteration period, so to conduct testing on so many devices took a lot of effort.
 The QA team was distributed between two remote offices, so it required the development and establishment of the QA process in a way that the two teams could collaborate efficiently.

 Functional testing, API testing, performance testing, usability testing, configurational testing, compatibility testing, security testing, iOS mobile automation, Android mobile automation, QA process establishment and management.